procore/sdt-uav/README.md

 ## Two Way Data Binding

 Two way binding is cool, but is only applicable to form interfaces, and can encourage lazy coding practices.
-Furthermore, it requires creating `oninput` event listeners behind the scenes, when often your use case only requires `change` or `submit` listeners.
+Furthermore, it requires creating `oninput` event listeners behind the scenes, when often the use case only requires a `change` or `submit` listener.
 For these reasons it is included as a separate file, `uav-bind.js`.

 After including this file, any HTML input types that support the `value` property can be two-way bound using the `uav-bind` attribute.
-When a user changes a value, the model will automatically update to reflect it.
+This means that when a user changes the value of any input element, the model will automatically update to reflect the new value, and if the model property changes, the input's value will update accordingly.

 ```
 uav.component(